matt-jordan/blog/source/_posts/Hanson-Beginner-Marathon-Training-Week-6.md

 ## Saturday - Easy (6 miles)

 Saturday morning I felt a bit more tired than on Friday morning.
 That didn't surprise me; I usually feel the worst after effects of a strenuous exercise two days later.
-I was a bit concerned, as I had volunteered to do parking at the [Monte Sano Art Show](http://www.artshuntsville.org/monte-sano-art-festival/) all day that day, and knew I was going to be on my feet for around 8 hours at least.
+I was a bit concerned, as I had volunteered to do parking at the [Monte Sano Art Show](http://www.artshuntsville.org/monte-sano-art-festival/) all day that day, and I knew I was going to be on my feet for around 8 hours at least.
 I decided to shoot for anything over a 10:00 min/mile pace.
 I still wanted to finish up in about an hour, as I had to be up in the state park by 8:00 AM or so to start my volunteer duties.

 | Type | Distance (miles) | Pace (min/mile) | Total (min) | Total (miles) |
 | --- | ---:| ---:| ---:| ---:|